husseindebel/ffs-webapp/README.md

 # Sengwebapp

+To run this, ensure you have angular-cli install

+sudo npm install -g @angular/cli
+- first time:
+npm install

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0## Development server

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.